-a.
+- a.
 Attached is contact information form (Attachment A) where the vendor will enter their contact information and complete the proposal checklist.
 The Contact information form shall be electronically signed by the contact person authorized to represent the contractor.
-This form must be completed and submitted through www.bidsync.com as part of the bidder's submittal.
-The vendor must provide their pricing through the designated lines items listed on the BidSync website.

-- b.
-Please note vendors should be registered on BidSync under the name of the organization that they are operating as and it should match the organization name on the documents that they are submitting and utilizing when responding to the solicitation. - c.
-The contact information form should contain an electronic signature of the authorized representative of the Proposer along with the address and telephone number for communications regarding the Proposal. - d.
+This form must be completed and submitted through www.bidsync.com as part of the bidder's submittal. - b.
+The vendor must provide their pricing through the designated lines items listed on the BidSync website. - c.
+Please note vendors should be registered on BidSync under the name of the organization that they are operating as and it should match the organization name on the documents that they are submitting and utilizing when responding to the solicitation. - d.
+The contact information form should contain an electronic signature of the authorized representative of the Proposer along with the address and telephone number for communications regarding the Proposal. - e.
 Proposals by corporations should be executed in the corporate name by the President or other corporate officer accompanied by evidence of authority to sign.
-The corporate address and state of incorporation must also be shown. - e.
+The corporate address and state of incorporation must also be shown. - f.
 Proposals by partnerships should be executed in the partnership name and signed by a partner whose title and the official address of the partnership must be shown.

-1.6.2 Attachment B: Vendor Information Form and a W-9
+1.6.2 Attachment B: Non-Collusive Affidavit